Ouranosinc/scen_workflow_afr/README.md

 ## Upcoming features

-The following features will be added to upcoming versions:
+The following features are currently being implemented:
+- a technical documentation describing the Python code;
 - generation of maps for climate variables;
 - compatibility with gridded data (not only at a station).